tony-aw/tinycodet/README.md

 packages under the same alias (actually, it is very possible, but it requires converting environments to lists, and that will make your code unnecessarily ugly).
-There are a couple of situations where importing multiple packages into a single alias is preferable:
+There are a couple of situations where importing multiple packages into a single alias might be preferable:

 - suppose package `B` is supposed to overwrite a couple of functions from package `A` (for example if package `B` fixes the functionality